As an Amazon Associate I earn from qualifying purchases

 On the right flank is my brilliant advance through the woods.
 Since all of the stands were touching I used one disordered marker to show that the entire division on the right is disordered because woods disorder close order infantry.
 One regiment of the Infantry division on the left and slightly behind the first division is also disordered.
 Please notice that Honorable Son # 4, the Imperial Commander, is patiently waiting for the slowly advancing French to emerge from the woods so he can blast me with his stationary line.

 Whenever units are within close fire range or are in contact, they must check morale.
 If you are disordered, it adds a -1 to your morale check.
 The French infantry were M5 so they normally needed a 5 or less to pass morale.
-Add to that the -1 and they needed a 4 or less.
-If you are already disordered and you fail morale, your unit routs.
-See where this is going?

 The French infantry emerged from the woods, took one look at the Austrian Gray Line and effectively took themselves out for the rest of the game!
 Half of the regiments routed leaving gaps in the line.